25 Biggest Steals in NFL Draft History

 Andre Reed was an integral member of the Buffalo Bills’ run to four straight AFC championships.
-The Bills selected Reed in the fourth round (No. 86 overall) of the 1985 NFL Draft out of Kutztown University, and the 6-foot-2, 190-pounder went on to have a Hall of Fame career.
-In total, Reed caught 951 passes for 13,198 yards and 87 touchdowns.
+The Bills selected Reed in the fourth round (No. 86 overall) of the 1985 NFL Draft out of Kutztown University.
+Then the 6-foot-2, 190-pounder went on to have a Hall of Fame career.
+In total, Reed caught 951 passes for 13,198 yards and scored 87 touchdowns.

 11. Richard Dent, defensive end

 The Chicago Bears selected Richard Dent in the eighth round (No. 203 overall) of the 1983 NFL Draft out of Tennessee State.
 And the 6-foot-5, 265-pounder became one of the best players in franchise history.

 Over the course of his 15-year NFL career (12 of those seasons occurred in Chicago), Dent accumulated 137.5 sacks, eight interceptions, and 37 forced fumbles.
 We’ll forever remember the four-time All-Pro for his role on the Bears’ 1985 defense, which arguably remains the greatest defensive unit in league history.

 Next: This center played in two Super Bowl championships.

 12. Tom Nalen, center